Available for R Series Routers.

 Only one Layer 2 connection can be established per Router.
 If a User has already enabled an L2 connection, it will be marked as busy.

-Disabling
+Disabling L2

-If the Client Device utilizing the Layer 2 session disconnects from the network and fails to re-establish a connection within 30 seconds, the system will interpret this extended period of inactivity as a signal to automatically disable the session.
+If the Client Device using the Layer 2 session disconnects from the network and fails to re-establish a connection within 30 seconds, the system will interpret this extended period of inactivity as a signal to automatically disable the session.